travis-ci/docs-travis-ci-com/user/reference/xenial.md

 {: data-file=".travis.yml"}

 ## Environment common to all Xenial images

 In total, three different Xenial images are available for use.
-They selection process takes place based on the language and services specified in the configuration.
-The minimal image `stevonnie` supports docker, bash, and has the tools for dynamic language runtime download and activation, say `rvm` for ruby.
+The selection process takes place based on the language and services specified in your `travis.yml` configuration.

+The minimal image `stevonnie` supports docker, bash, and has the tools for dynamic language runtime download and activation, for example, `rvm` for ruby.

 The other two images have different language runtimes installed by default, and have an array of different databases and services available.

-This section describes what is available on the minimal image, and common to all images.
+You can find below the environment common to all Xenial images.
+The environment specifications below are also the ones for our `language: minimal` Xenial image.

 ### Version control